Gabriel Grégoire

 Gabriel Grégoire (born December 22, 1953) is a former defensive lineman in the Canadian Football League (CFL).

 Grégoire went to high school at the Collège de Montréal, but played his junior football with the Verdun Maple Leafs.

 The 6 ft 3 in and 230 lb lineman joined the Montreal Alouettes in 1976 and played 5 seasons, for a total of 65 games, and three Grey Cup championships, one, the 65th Grey Cup, which he helped win in 1977.

-Gabriel Grégoire was always a fan favourite in predominantly francophone Montreal, as he was truly a home grown talent playing during the Alouettes' glory years.
+In predominantly francophone Montreal, Gabriel Grégoire was perceived as a home grown talent, which contributed to his popularity.

 Grégoire was the co-host of the sport radio show on CKAC sport named Sports du lit with host Michel Langevin.
 He also appears regularly on television for his football and sports expertise.